 Application packet must include the following:

-- Completed Application form,
+- Completed application form;

-- Personal statement
+- Personal statement;

-- Activity Profile, including evidence of academic achievement and school, employment, and community activities
+- Activity profile, including evidence of academic achievement and school, employment and community activities;

-- Financial Profile
+- Financial profile;

-- Two Letters of Reference
+- Two letters of reference; and

 - Current transcripts for each institution currently enrolled.
-First semester freshmen should attach their high school transcript.
+First-semester freshmen should attach their high school transcript.
 Unofficial transcripts are permitted.
 Incomplete application packets will not be considered.

 Applicants must have a complete and current Federal Student Aid (FAFSA) Application.